Co-operative Retail Services: Rental and credit operations

-Funerals

-At one point the "Co-op" buried more people than any other funeral director.

 Car dealerships

 The society operated ten car dealerships with 835 staff in the Cambridge area under the Herbert Robinson name.

 Herbert Robinson had been a business of the former Cambridge & District Co-operative Society, that transferred engagements to CRS in 1991.

 In 2000, these sites were absorbed into CWS's much larger Priory Motor Group, which at the time had 18 dealerships on 12 sites.

 Priory was broken up and sold by the Co-operative Group in 2005.